Cold Hardy Annual Herbs for Southern California

 Cilantro (Coriander)

 Oh my!
 We use so much cilantro!
-I know it’s been said that cilantro is highly divisive—some people loathe it—but I pile it on everything and consider it one of my favorite herbs to grow.
+I know it’s been said that cilantro is highly divisive—some people loathe it—but I pile cilantro on everything and consider it one of my favorite herbs to grow.
 Of course, it’s also one of the most finicky herbs to grow in our warm climate.
-11/2022 update: I’ve since learned quite a few lessons growing this cold hardy herb.
+Update: I’ve since learned quite a few lessons growing this cold hardy herb.
 Get my tips for growing better cilantro HERE.

 Keep it moist.
 Cilantro doesn’t like the soil to be dried out.
 Honestly, I treat it like most of my other herbs and vegetables.

 Sow heavily.
-By this I mean be generous with your seed sowing because cilantro grows slowly from seed, and grows best when planted as more of a cilantro “carpet” rather than largely spaced out.
+By this I mean be generous with your seed sowing because cilantro grows slowly from seed.
+I grow cilantro as more of a cilantro “carpet” rather than largely spaced out.
 As the plants grow, I do thin mine out to be spaced approximately 6 inches apart as they grow bigger.
 The cilantro that you thin can still be eaten, so none of it goes to waste!

 Celery